dibidabidab/game-without-a-name-and-unicorns/readme.md

 ### Configure GitHub build & deploy automation

-This repository contains a Github Workflow which automates the building and deploying of the HTML game to GitHub Pages.
+This repository contains a Github Workflow which automates the building and deploying of the game to GitHub Pages.
+The workflow will generate the following files:
+- `game.html` and asset files (directly playable in browser)
+- `game-linux.zip`
+- `game-windows.zip`

-This workflow can be found in `.github/workflows/html_build.yml` and in the Actions tab on GitHub.
+This workflow can be found in `.github/workflows/` and in the Actions tab on GitHub.

-This workflow will require a secret access token in order to deploy your game to GitHub pages.
+This workflow will require a secret access token in order to deploy the game to GitHub pages.

 #### Steps to add the secret access token: